tjflexic/kaggle-word2vec-movie-reviews/README.md

 Two modifications : 1) if the probability given by the average ensemble is greater than 0.5, the maximum probability of four differenct classifiers is chosen; if the probability given by the average ensemble is less than 0.5, the minimum probability of four differenct classifiers is chosen.
 2) if the probability given by the weighted-average ensemble is greater than 0.5, the maximum probability of four differenct classifiers is chosen; if the probability given by the weighted-average ensemble is less than 0.5, the minimum probability of four differenct classifiers is chosen.
 The reason is that the output of the positive sample is as close to 1 as possible, and the output of the negative sample is as close to 0 as possible.

+The performance of the two-step ensemble is **a little better** than that of the first ensemble.

 # How to run #